 Uncontrolled Diabetes: Recognizing the Signs and Taking Action

 Recognizing the signs of uncontrolled diabetes, such as frequent urination, excessive thirst, and unexplained weight loss, is crucial for prompt intervention.
-Regularly monitoring blood sugar levels, adherence to prescribed medications, and adopting a healthy lifestyle can help manage the condition effectively.
+Regularly monitoring blood sugar levels, adherence to prescribed medications, and adopting a healthy lifestyle can help manage the condition effectively and reduce the risk of complications.

 Diabetes is a chronic condition that affects how the body regulates blood sugar levels.
 Typically, the body uses insulin, a hormone produced by the pancreas, to convert food into energy.
 In people with diabetes, either the body doesn't produce enough insulin, or the cells don't respond effectively to it, leading to high blood sugar levels.